TalhaK26/NextJS/README.md

     This example is final and official example by NextJS Developers.

 1.nextjs-dashboard (starting-example latest-v14):
-    This example is learning material made by me.
+    This example is learning material made by me (Talha).

 master:
 Basic Structure